Soma (video game): Story

-As the ARK is kept in the Tau site at the absolute depths of the Atlantic Ocean, Simon heads toward the Theta site to retrieve a submarine named DUNBAT that can withstand the abyssal pressure.
+Since the ARK is kept in the Tau site at the absolute depths of the Atlantic Ocean, Simon heads toward the Theta site to retrieve a submarine named DUNBAT that can withstand the abyssal pressure.
 However, the WAU has preemptively tampered with the DUNBAT, forcing Simon to make his way to the Omicron site to create a new body capable of travelling through the seabed.
 While searching for the essential components at Site Omicron, Simon receives mental messages from a WAU-converted (but still sane) artificial intelligence specialist, Johan Ross, who begs him to destroy the WAU.
 After completing Simon's new body, Catherine copies his consciousness into it.
 Simon realizes that his old body is still conscious, forcing him to choose between euthanizing the Simon in his old body or leaving him to whatever fate befalls him.

-Descending into the abyss, Simon braves the now mutated fauna of the Abyss and retrieves the ARK from Site Tau where he finds it guarded by the last fully human survivor of Pathos II and possibly the world.
-She asks Simon to kill her by shutting down her life support, which the player has a choice whether to oblige.
+Descending into the abyss, Simon braves it and its now mutated fauna and retrieves the ARK from Site Tau, where he finds it guarded by the last fully human survivor of PATHOS-II, Sara Lindwall.
+Relieved of her duty and having learned that she is likely the last human on Earth, she asks Simon to kill her by disabling her life support, a request the player may choose to oblige.
 Simon takes the ARK toward Site Phi, where the Omega space cannon is located.
 However, he is forced to take a detour through Site Alpha, where the WAU's core is located.
 Here, Ross reveals to Simon that the structural gel with which he created his new body was designed by Ross to poison and destroy the WAU, and that his colleagues refused to use it in time.
 Ross gives Simon the opportunity to eliminate the WAU, while secretly planning to kill him to prevent the WAU from adapting to Simon's immunity.
 Before he can do so, Ross is devoured by a mutated aquatic leviathan, from which Simon escapes by reaching the Phi site.

 At the Phi site, he discovers the body of the original Catherine who was accidentally killed in a confrontation with other PATHOS-II staff who refused to launch the ARK due to fears of a potential launch failure.
 Catherine then copies their brain scans into the ARK at the last moment before it is launched into space.
 Simon is confronted with the fact that his perception of self remains in the pilot seat.
 Catherine explains that it is their copies that are on the ARK; they argue frantically about the matter until Catherine's cortex chip short-circuits from overexertion, effectively killing her.
 Simon is left helpless and alone in the darkness of the abyss.